Multimodal Function Vectors for Visual Relations: Experiments

-As shown in Figure~\ref{fig:finetune_results}, we observe that fine-tuning leads to substantial performance gains for both synthetic and real-image datasets.
-Fine-tuned function vectors more than double the accuracy achieved in the zero-shot baseline and outperform both the 4-shot ICL condition and the initial function vector.
+As shown in Figure~\ref{fig:fine-tune_results}, for the synthetic datasets, we observe that fine-tuning leads to substantial performance gains in both the OpenFlamingo and the Qwen3-VL model.
+Here we show the average performance across relations, and the per-relation accuracies are included in Appendix \cref{fig:all_results,fig:all_results_agentic}.
+For the real-image GQA dataset, we found that the fine-tuned FV showed the best performance across seven spatial relations for OpenFlamingo.
+Fine-tuned function vectors more than double the accuracy of the zero-shot baseline and outperform both the 4-shot ICL condition and the initial function vector for both models.
 These findings highlight that function vectors are not only causally meaningful encodings of relation-specific representations, but also flexible and optimizable representations that can be adapted to novel inputs.

+For the synthetic dataset, we ran a second simulation using the test set consisting of 10 novel objects that never appeared in training.
+We found that the strong performance of FFVs persisted even with these novel test objects.
+For OpenFlamingo, the FFV achieved the highest accuracy at 13.6\%, outperforming both the initial FV (11\%) and the in-context learning baseline (9.4\%).
+For the Qwen3-VL model, FFVs produced substantial gains, reaching 72.2\% compared to 23.3\% for the initial FV and 21.3\% for the in-context learning baseline.
+These results indicate that the FFV model generalizes well to datasets containing novel objects, suggesting that it captures relational knowledge that is independent of the specific objects involved.